This post may contain affiliate links which are a means for this site to earn money.

 First, attach the non-Ai lens to the camera, then go into the set-up menu and select Non-CPU lens data.

 Choose a lens and enter the focal length and aperture.

 If the correct focal length is not listed, choose the closest one that is greater than that of the lens.

 It’s very easy using old manual focus lenses with the Nikon d3000 series and D5000 series camera, all you need to do is put the lens on the camera and change the setting to (M) manual, and start shooting.

 Everything will need to be done manually nothing can be automatic (only white balance can be on auto) it’s like in the old days with film cameras.

-Here is a video from Matt Granger that explains how to set up Non-CPU lens on Nikon DSLR camera.
+Here is a video from Matt Granger that explains how to set up a Non-CPU lens on the Nikon DSLR camera.